duogxaolin/duogxaolin/README.md

 ### Hi fellows 👋

-- 🔭 I’m currently working on [J2TeamNNL]
+- 🔭 My name is Nguyen Thai Duong
 - 💬 Ask me about every thing
 - 📫 How to reach me: [Facebook]
 - ⚡ Fun fact: I share... a lot!